The Club’s name shall be “ALLIANCE INTERNATIONAL HOCKEY CLUB” (in short “ALLIANCE IHC”) hereinafter in these Statutes referred to as ‘The Club’.

 The Official language shall be English, whether spoken or written, and all official correspondence shall be in English.

-The Objects of The Club shall be to provide the opportunity for the playing and enjoying of hockey throughout the world by those who are not less than sixty years old (veterans) and who are invited by The Club.
+The Objects of The Club shall be to provide the opportunity for the playing and enjoying of hockey throughout the world by those who are not less than thirty five years old (Masters) and who are invited to be members of The Club.

-6.1 The Club shall be financed inter alia by entry fees, subscriptions, donations, and sponsorship, and it may raise funds for the benefit of The Club in any way that it thinks fit.
+6.1 The Club shall be financed inter alia by, membership dues, tournament participation fees, donations, and sponsorship, and it may raise funds for the benefit of The Club in any way that it thinks fit.

-6.2 Members shall pay such entry fees and annual subscriptions as from time to time shall be determined by the Executive Committee and shall be confirmed by a General Assembly (see Article 7 below) of The Club.
+6.2 Members shall pay such membership dues and tournament participation fees as from time to time shall be determined by the Executive Committee and shall be confirmed by a General Assembly (see Article 7 below) of The Club.